Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Pick the Appropriate Season to Visit Disneyland

 Disneyland hosts an array of exciting events and festivals year-round.
-If you are set on having a true Disneyland experience, then you will want to visit the park during the holiday season around September-January.
+The best time to visit Disneyland is during the holiday season from September to January if you are set on having a true Disneyland experience.

-Keep in mind, however, that although this is the most festive time at the park, it is also the most expensive.
-Hotel prices plummet during this peak season as do flights and car rentals in California.
+Keep in mind that although this is the most festive time at the park, it is also the most expensive.
+Hotel prices skyrocket during this season, as do flights and car rentals.

 Book a Hotel Within Walking Distance of Disneyland Resort